nicolasjusten95/chat-app/README.md

 # Chat Application

 Welcome to my Chat Application!
-This project is a full-fledged messaging application with a user interface inspired by WhatsApp.
+This project is a full-fledged realtime messaging application with a user interface inspired by WhatsApp.
 It enables users to exchange messages individually or within groups.

 ![image Screenshot](./images/homepage.png)